Mwanga people

-Post Colonial Dynasties
+Post colonial dynasties

-The queen of Winamwanga on the Zambian side, a woman, carries the title of Nawaitwika and is based in Nakonde District in Zambia acirss the Tanzanian border.
+The queen of the Mwanga on the Zambian side, a woman, carries the title of Nawaitwika and is based in Nakonde District in Zambia across the Tanzanian border.
 Other Kings are Kafwimbi, Muyombe, and Mwenechifungwe.
 These chiefs have their headquarters in Isoka District.
-The main traditional ceremonies practiced by Winamwanga are: Vikamkanimba, Ng’ondo, Chambo Chalutanga, and Mulasa.
+The main traditional ceremonies practiced by the Mwanga are: Vikamkanimba, Ng’ondo, Chambo Chalutanga, and Mulasa.

 The first queen appointed as Nawaitwika was Namulinda, she was tasked to rule the Namwanga people on the Zambian side from Nakonde, when she died, Namaipo was appointed as the next Nawaitwika.
 Following her death in 1940, Malia was appointed as the third Nawaitwika from 1941 to 1999.
-Malia ruled for over 56 years, making her one of the longest serving queens in Zambia.
+Malia ruled for over 56 years, making her one of the longest-serving queens in Zambia.
 After her death, Evelyn, who was born in Zambia and lived in Mufulira with her husband was later appointed as the current Nawaitwika.

 The Winamwanga people are believed to have come from North East Africa together with the Tonga/Ila people of Southern province at about 900 BC.
 Hence some similarities in names between the Tonga’s and Namwanga’s such as Siame in Namwanga and Sianjunza in Tonga.
 Their lifestyle was a fugal system or nomadic life, meaning that they had no permanent residence.
 By this time, there were no borders available meaning that the Namwanga’s in Tanzania and Zambia shared everything including leadership.